By Chiara Spagnoli Gabardi

 Why?
 Well, polyvinyl chloride, a.k.a.
 PVC, a.k.a. vinyl, is one of the deadliest plastics known to man, often referred to as poison plastic as it contains several seriously harmful toxic chemicals including dioxins, phthalates, vinyl chloride, ethylene dichloride, lead, cadmium, and organotins.
 This lethal combination gives the stuff an appealing, shiny and sometimes patent-leather-like surface, so some designers use it as ‘vegan leather’.
 But you know what?
 There’s nothing cruelty-free about PVC.

-Even short-term exposure of humans to high levels of dioxins may result in skin lesions, but long-term exposure can cause an impairment of the immune system, the nervous system, the endocrine system and reproductive functions.
+Even short-term exposure of humans to high levels of dioxins may result in skin lesions.
+But long-term exposure can cause:

 Isabel Marant FW 2017-18